The best filmmaking is the filmmaking you don’t notice.

 This is how you film a descent into hell with one simple trick: color temperature.

 Notice that above ground, the light is cool and blue.
 The moment they enter the building, Fincher immediately throws us into warm, sickly yellow light.
-Then we’re back to cool light in the stairwell.
-Now warm again in the hallway.
+Then we return to cool light in the stairwell.
+Then the hallway turns warm again.

 Count how many times we switch between color temperatures as they descend.